Type of Docks: Which One is the Best?

 2. Pipe Docks

-A pipe dock is stationary.
-While floating dock structures can rise and fall with the water level, pipe docks can become submerged easily.
+While floating modular dock structures can rise and fall with the water level, pipe docks are stationary, meaning they submerge easily underwater.
 It’s recommended that the dock is raised, lowered or relocated in regions where seasonal variations may significantly influence water level or cause the water to freeze over.
 Though this dock system is initially less expensive, ice and rough currents may damage the piping or surface.
 Owners should anticipate repairing or replacing the pipes or surface sections occasionally.